-The president has delegated the authority to the employee's department head or equivalent administrator to approve reimbursable travel, with the exception of travel 300 miles or more from the College.
+The president has delegated the authority to the employee's Department Head, or equivalent Area Dean and Dean of Administration Administrator to approve reimbursable travel, with the exception of travel 300 miles or more from the College.
 This requires Board approval per Board Policy 8.4.3, Travel Beyond Limit.